Skip to main content

 Environmental issues in the tech industry

-From conflict minerals to e-waste, tech is riddled with environmental issues.
+From the mining of conflict minerals to e-waste, tech is riddled with environmental issues.

 This article looks at the environmental impacts at every stage in the lifecycle of our phone, laptop or computer.
 It discusses what brands are doing to address the issues and how to avoid these problems when buying.